Skip to content

 git-autosquash

-1. Review the proposed hunk β†’ commit mappings in the interactive TUI
+3. Review proposed hunk → commit mappings in TUI

-2. Approve changes you want to squash back into their target commits
+4. Approve changes to squash back into target commits

 graph TD